Citation Appeals

 • Appeals must be filed online within 10 days of receiving the ticket.
 After 10 days appeals will not be accepted, and the ticket with the late fee must be paid

 • Appeals are first based on your written statement.
-The written statement is reviewed by the Traffic Committee, and if the appeal is denied, a personal appeal can be requested
+The Appeals Board reviews the written statement.
+If the appeal is denied, a personal appeal can be requested.

 • Make sure the address and telephone number you provide is current.
-The information you provide is used to notify you of the appeal decision, and to notify you of the time of your in-person appeal, should you choose that option
+The information you provide is used to notify you.
+We use it to inform you of the appeal decision.
+It is also used to notify you of the time of your in-person appeal, should you choose that option

 • On the form, write out the reason(s) for your appeal.
 Include relevant facts, applicable portion(s) of the TWU Traffic Regulations, and any extenuating or mitigating circumstances.
 Evidence such as photographs can be submitted with the form.
 Remember: the details you provide is the information the appeals committee uses to decide the appeal